December 09, 2018

 Try calming herbal teas during the day

 Anyone who deals with high levels of stress during the day can benefit from teas like Daily Calm, Anxiety Relief, Inflammation Relief, or Happy Place.
 The herbal ingredients have both a short term relaxing effect as well as longer-term cumulative benefits.
 The more your mind and body get used to handling stress from a relaxed state, the better off you will be in the long run, and the benefits go beyond deeper sleep.
 High stress levels are a culprit in many chronic and degenerative diseases, including diabetes and heart disease.
 Relaxing the body and mind regularly will yield benefits across the board.
-Our Zen Box is a collection of my favorite products to feel calm and peaceful during the day so that you can fall asleep better at night.

 Try sedating herbal blends at night